IAMLAB-TMU/FM_reliability_CBIR/ReadMe.md

 ```
 <br>

-For TMA/Slide level evaluation, leave-one-patient-out evaluation is used to go over all the data.
-For TMA, we used all the available patches to perform search and matching using median-of-minimum (pairwise) distance.<br>
+For TMA/slide-level evaluation, a leave-one-patient-out cross-validation strategy was employed to ensure comprehensive assessment across the entire dataset.
+In the TMA setting, all available patches were utilized for retrieval and matching, with similarity quantified using the median of the minimum pairwise distances.<br>

 ```Optional:``` For Whole Slides, Yottixel mosaic [Generate_Mosaic.ipynb](https://github.com/IAMLAB-Ryerson/Reliability_Search-Retrieval/blob/main/Generate_Mosaic.ipynb) can be used to get coordinates for the selected patches, and the coordinates are used to get embeddings from the registered slides from both scanners using [Generate_Mosaic_Embeds.ipynb](https://github.com/IAMLAB-Ryerson/Reliability_Search-Retrieval/blob/main/Generate_Mosaic_Embeds.ipynb).<br>